jangmys/PBBPerm/README.md

 As for the multi-core Code, a separate `makefile` and `gpuconfig.ini` are provided.
 Lauching a single-GPU execution is identical to the multi-core case (only in the `gpu` folder...).

 ## Distributed (MPI)
 The `distributed` folder contains the MPI-based master/worker implementation and depends on the `multi-core` and/or `gpu` B&B code.

+To build the distributed PBBPerm code it may be necessary to modify the makefile such that the linker finds the GMP library (not in this repo).